 Health & Baby – Week by Week Pregnancy Symptoms

 May appear enlarged.
 Your baby whether a boy or a girl may even secrete milk from the tiny nipples.
 This should disappear in a few days and is completely normal.
-Right after birth your health care provider will suction mucus out of your baby’s mouth.
+Right after birth, your health care provider will suction mucus out of your baby’s mouth.
 And nose and you’ll hear that long-awaited first cry.

-May you baby then be placed on your stomach and the umbilical cord will be cut often by the baby’s dead if he chooses to do the honors.
+May you baby then be placed on your stomach and the umbilical cord will be cut often by the baby’s death if he chooses to do the honors.
 A series of quick screening tests such as the Apgar score will be performed to assess your baby’s responsiveness.
 And vital signs and he or she will be weighed and measured.

 If your pregnancy was high risk or if a cesarean section was necessary a Neurologist a doctor.
 Who specializes in newborn intensive care will be present at your delivery to take care of your baby right away.
 If your baby needs any special care to adjust to life outside.
-The womb it will be given and then your newborn will be placed in your waiting arms.
+The womb will be given and then your newborn will be placed in your waiting arms.

 Your Body – Pregnancy Symptoms

 This week you’ll experience the moment you have been anticipating your introduction to your baby.
 Before you can meet your baby though you have to go through labor and delivery.
 You may have learned about the three stages of birth in your prenatal classes.

 The first stage of labor works to thin and stretch your cervix by contracting your uterus at regular intervals.
 The second stage of labor is when you push your baby into the vaginal canal and out of your body.
 The third and final stage of labor is when you deliver the placenta.